ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/WorkingOnAnHPC.md

 For example `afterok:123:124:125:153`

 In the case of `afterok` if the named job fails, then this job will not be run - it will be deleted from the schedule.
-Simlarly with the `afternotok` - if the named job successed then this job will not be run.
+Similarly with the `afternotok` - if the named job succeeded then this job will not be run.

 By using the `afterok` and `afternotok` dependencies it is possible to set up a fork in your workflow, such that when a job fails, a cleanup job will run, but when the job succeeds the next part of your workflow will run.